Karthik-6362/pes_asic_class/README.md

 </details>

 <details>
-## Async set:-
+<summary>Async set:-</summary>

  - Irrespective of the clk if the set it turned to 1(posedge) the output will be set to 1.
 - After the set it turned dowm to 0 the output copies the data on every posedge of clk.

 ### Cmds used:-